tulip-control/tulip-control/doc/tutorial.rst

 belongs to cell :math:`c_i`, there exists a sequence of control inputs :math:`u_0, u_1, \ldots, u_{N-1}` that takes the system to another continuous state :math:`s_{N}` in cell :math:`c_j`.
-Hence, under the assumption that the specification is stutter invariant, we can describe the continuous dynamics by an LTL formula of the form
+Hence, under the assumption that the desired behavior is a stutter-invariant property, we can describe the continuous dynamics by an LTL formula of the form

 .. math::
    (v = c_i) \implies \big(\bigvee_{j \text{ s.t. } c_i \to c_j} v' = c_j\big),